Two principal legislative acts establish the regular asylum procedure:

 - a person guilty of committing acts contrary to the purpose and principles of the United Nations;

-- in respect of whom it has been established that the conditions set forth in Article 1 of Law on Refugee for refugee status or person in need of complementary protection;
+- in respect of whom it has been established that the conditions set forth in Article 1 of the Law on Refugees for refugee status or a person in need of complementary protection;

 - who, prior to arrival in Ukraine, was recognised in another country as a refugee or a person in need of complementary protection;